Mesut Özil: 2011–12: La Liga win

 He finished atop the La Liga assists chart, with 17 assists.
 On 2 May 2012, he helped Real Madrid to clinch a record 32nd La Liga title as he assisted Real's first goal and scored the second goal against Athletic Bilbao, which Real Madrid won 3–0.
 Eleven days later, Özil scored two goals in the final game of the regular season against Mallorca, once again consolidating his excellent performance with the club.
 The win made Real the first club in the Spanish top flight to ever reach 100 points in a single season.
-His fine form with Real Madrid and German national team saw him earn nomination for UEFA Best Player in Europe Award, in which he finished tenth, being the youngest player to feature in the Top 10.
+His performances for Real Madrid and the Germany national team led to a nomination for the UEFA Best Player in Europe Award; he finished tenth and was the youngest player in the top ten.

 2012–13: Third straight La Liga assist leader

 With arrival of Luka Modrić before the start of the season, some in the media claimed Özil was unhappy at Real Madrid, but he later rejected such talk and claimed he was happy at the club and looking forward to competing for his place.
 After the start of the season, he added the Supercopa de España title to his honours.
 In league play, he provided an important assist to Cristiano Ronaldo who equalised in a 2–2 draw against Barcelona at Camp Nou.
 On 6 November, Özil scored a crucial 89th-minute free-kick to rescue a draw for Real Madrid and secure a point against Borussia Dortmund.
 He continued his fine form in the league as he scored another brace against Real Valladolid to rescue Real Madrid in a 3–2 win.
 He then went on to finish the season with 29 assists, although Real Madrid did not win any silverware except for the Supercopa de España, Özil's performance was praised.
 At the end of the season, Özil had 26 assists, more than any other player in the leagues.